EricCarv4lho/EricCarv4lho/README.md

 #  About Me:
 Hi, I am Éric and I'm 18 years old.

-🌍 I'm based in Salvador-BA , Brazil.
+🌍 Salvador-BA , Brazil.

 ✉️ You can contact me at [ericcrzcontato@gmail.com].

 🤝 I'm open to collaborating on projects that have a high impact in peoples lives.

-👨🏽‍💻 I'm studying Systems Development Analyst - Unifacs
+👨🏽‍💻 Systems Development Analyst - Unifacs